camptocamp/ogc-client/README.md

 # ogc-client

-> A javascript library for interacting with [OGC-compliant services](https://www.ogc.org/docs/is)
+> A Typescript library for interacting with [OGC-compliant services](https://www.ogc.org/docs/is)

-**ogc-client** is a pure Javascript library which implements several OGC standards and will help you interact with them in a user-friendly and consistent way.
+**ogc-client** is a Typescript library which implements several OGC standards and will help you interact with them in a user-friendly and consistent way.

 [Documentation and live demo here!](https://camptocamp.github.io/ogc-client/)